 Alabama Gov. Kay Ivey announces run for another term

 MONTGOMERY, Ala.
-(AP) — Alabama Gov. Kay Ivey announced Wednesday that she is running for reelection.
+(AP) — Alabama Gov. Kay Ivey announced Wednesday that she’s running for reelection, citing her record over the last four years that includes the state’s emergence from the COVID-19 pandemic.

 Ivey faced both praise and criticism for her handling of the pandemic.
 Unlike some Southern governors, she issued a statewide mask order, a move that was criticized by some conservatives but won her praise from health officials and others for following scientific recommendations.
 The state mask order has ended.